Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 - Spectral leakage (windowing artifacts)
 - Boundary effects (edge artifacts)

-These create "heresies" — patterns that resonate with the architecture but not with reality.
+These create "heresies", patterns that resonate with the architecture but not with reality.

 ### 10.2 The Heresy-Resistant Solution